How to Read Your Electricity Bill

 11. Contact Information: We’re here to help if you have questions about your bill.
 Call us at 867-633-7000 or visit www.atcoelectricyukon.com

 If your electricity bill is higher than expected, there may be a few reasons why this is.
-Here are a few examples of what can impact your bill, but if you have any further questions, give us a call at 867-633-7000.
+Here are a few examples of what can impact your bill:

-Colder and warmer temperatures can mean higher bills since it takes more electricity to heat or cool your home or building.
-That's why you may see higher bills in April and September - these months typically follow periods of peak winter and summer temperature
+- Temperatures: Colder and warmer temperatures can mean higher bills since it takes more electricity to heat or cool your home or building.
+That's why you may see higher bills in April and September - these months typically follow periods of peak winter and summer temperature.

 We’re here to help